taunoe/Kolm_silma/README.md

 # Electronic sculpture "Kolm silma"

+"Kolm silma" is an electronic sculpture with three eyes (RGB LEDs).
 It changes LEDs' colours when it detects movements.

 ![Kolm silma](img/Kolm_silma.jpg)